Technologicat/unpythonic/HACKING.md

   - Try to pick a short, descriptive name that doesn't need to be changed soon.
   - Preferably one word, but if there is none that will fit, and no chance for a newly coined yet obvious word (e.g. SymPy's `lambdify`), then perhaps two or more words separated by underscores must do the job... for now.
   - When coining a new term, try to quickly check that it's not in common use for something entirely different in some other programming subculture.
-    - Observe the two different meanings of `throw`/`catch` in Common Lisp vs. C++/Java.
+    - Observe the two different meanings of `throw`/`catch` in [Common Lisp](http://www.gigamonkeys.com/book/the-special-operators.html) vs. [C++](https://en.cppreference.com/w/cpp/language/try_catch)/[Java](https://www.w3schools.com/java/java_try_catch.asp).

-- **Try to keep backward compatibility.**
+- **Try to keep backward compatibility.
+But build for the long term.**
   - Practicality beats purity.
 Backward compatibility is important.
   - But sometimes elegance beats practicality.
 If a breaking change makes the code much simpler, it may be The Right Thing... to schedule for the next major version milestone.

 - **Avoid external dependencies.**
-  - Directly opposite to the sensible approach for most software projects, but `unpythonic` is meant as a standalone base to build on.
+  - Diametrically opposite to the sensible approach for most software projects, but `unpythonic` is meant as a standalone base to build on.
 Few dependencies makes it easy to install, and more unlikely to break.
   - [MacroPy](https://github.com/azazel75/macropy) is fine, but keep the macro features (and the MacroPy dependency) **strictly optional**.
     - `unpythonic` should be able to run, without its macro features, on a standard Python.
     - Macros can depend on regular code. `unpythonic.syntax` is a subpackage, so the parent level `__init__.py` has already finished running when it's imported.